ltrgoddard/thesis/temp.markdown

 ‘About Warning an Invited Audience (Obliquely Arising from George Dowden’s Letters to English Poets)’, in *Certain Prose*, 2:\[‘Ghost Issue’\] \[G3\], 168–69 (p.
 168)

+‘The Art of Poetry No. 101’, interviewed by Jeff Dolven and Joshua Kotin, *The Paris Review*, 218 (Fall 2016), pp. 174–207

 ‘The Bee Target on his Shoulder’, in *Poems* (Tarset: Bloodaxe, 2015), pp. 150–52